NoName-ForTeam/ui-lib/README.md

 # React + TypeScript + Vite

-# UI-Kit: Custom React Component Library
+# UI-Lib: Custom React Component Library

-UI-Kit is a modern, customizable React component library designed to streamline your development process.
+UI-Lib is a modern, customizable React component library designed to streamline your development process.
 Built with TypeScript and bundled with Vite, this library offers a set of reusable UI components that are easy to integrate into any React project.

 ## Features
 - **TypeScript Support**: Fully typed components for better development experience.